drewvecchio/StructuralGT/README.md

 Often in a graph with wide edges, an interesection that a human might identify to be a single node gets represented by a cluster of several intersections by the skeleton.
-The option to "Merge nearby nodes" applies a small disk element over each node, then attempts to reduce the skeleton again, with the intention of combining nodes that are within a few pixels of each other into the same single pixel (this method is imperfect, and has a limit to only several pixels, so it cannot work for nodes that are not very close to each other).
+The option to _Merge nearby nodes_ applies a small disk element over each node, then attempts to reduce the skeleton again, with the intention of combining nodes that are within a few pixels of each other into the same single pixel (this method is imperfect, and has a limit to only several pixels, so it cannot work for nodes that are not very close to each other).

-The "Prune dangling edges" option looks to remove edges that do not connect to other nodes - this is useful especially for excluding edges that extend past the edge of the image, which reduces the informational content of that edge.
+The _Prune dangling edges_ option looks to remove edges that do not connect to other nodes - this is useful especially for excluding edges that extend past the edge of the image, which reduces the informational content of that edge.

-You can tell the software whether to include/exclude self-loops in the graph (a node with an edge connecting to itself), or to allow the graph the be a multigraph (more than one edge connecting the same pair of nodes).
+You can tell the software whether to include/exclude self-loops in the graph (a node with an edge connecting to itself), or to allow the graph to be a multigraph (more than one edge connecting the same pair of nodes).
 Be aware, some calculations cannot be performed on multigraphs.
 By definition, all graphs of structural networks are undirected.

-Use "Remove disconnected segments" in order to delete parts of the graph that are not connected to the main network either through noise or consequence of filtering.
+Use _Remove disconnected segments_ in order to delete parts of the graph that are not connected to the main network either through noise or consequence of filtering.
 Subgraph objects with a size less than the entered value are deleted.
 It is highly recommended to remove all disconnected elements, so that only a singular connected subgraph remains.
 Be aware that some calculations cannot be performed if there is not only a single connected graph.

 All graphs use an unweighted analysis (each edge treated equivalently with a value of 1), though a weighted analysis can also be performed.
-By selecting to assign edge weights, the width and length of each edge are stored, which can be used to treat the edges non-uniformly.
+By selecting to _assign edge weights by diameter_, the width and length of each edge are stored, which can be used to treat the edges non-uniformly.
 The length is measured by a trace along the edge, and the width is approximated by measuring the pixel width along the perpendicular bisector of the edge.